bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 Let's look at a top-down approach.

 Unlike Fibonacci, the first 2 steps pre-calculated for us.
-As we can either walk one step, or two steps.
+As we can walk one step, or two steps.

 We can choose to start on step 1, or step 2 -- meaning we don't pay a cost.
-Thus we do not need to calculate the cost for step 2.
+We do not need to calculate the cost for step 2.

 Our base case is then: